PrimeHover/Warehouse/README.md

 ### Parameters
 * ``All Together``: Defines whether or not you want to show the items in separated categories (0: false, 1: true).
+* ``Stack Item Quantity``: Defines whether or not you want to consider stacked items as a single space in the capacity (0: false, 1: true).
 * ``Withdraw Text``: Text shown in option "Withdraw".
 * ``Deposit Text``: Text shown in option "Deposit".
 * ``Available Space Text``: Text shown in option "All" if the parameter "All Together" is set as true.